andrewskyboss/milestone-project-01/README.md

 #### User Goals

 - The main users of this website are a business people and their representatives.
-Write goals form the perspective of each user group of your website.

 Common types of users are:
 - New customer or unauthenticate user main goal is to get all information they need as quick as possible.
 - Existing customers knows website structure and could wondering for any updates and new information.
 - Admin goal is to get access to the back end information to manage it.